SinisterSpatula/RetroflagGpiGuides/AdvancedControlFramework.md

 way, rather than downloading a new GPi image or installing the software yourself, you can download new controller setups or even support for additional emulators.

-You can also install this on your own custom image, see: [Advanced Controlls Framework Install guide](https://sinisterspatula.github.io/RetroflagGpiGuides/Controls_Updater_Menu)
+You can install this on your own custom image, see: [Advanced Controlls Framework Install guide](https://sinisterspatula.github.io/RetroflagGpiGuides/Controls_Updater_Menu)

 The script has the following menu items: